primatejs/primate/docs/modules/frontend.md

 ## SPA

-For modules that support it (currently Svelte, React and Solid), SPA browsing s active by default.
-It injects a small JavaScript client into the build which= uses `fetch` to manage clicking on links and submitting forms instead of reloading the entire page, and also manages browsing the history.
+For modules that support it (currently Svelte, React and Solid), SPA browsing is active by default.
+It injects a small JavaScript client into the build which uses `fetch` to manage clicking on links and submitting forms instead of reloading the entire page, and also manages browsing the history.